apache/activemq-artemis/docs/user-manual/en/persistence.md

     The JDBC network connection timeout in milliseconds.
 The default value is 20000 milliseconds (ie 20 seconds).

+-   `jdbc-lock-acquisition-timeout`

+    The max allowed time in milliseconds while trying to acquire a JDBC lock.
+The default value is 60000 milliseconds (ie 60 seconds).

+-   `jdbc-lock-renew-period`

+    The period in milliseconds of the keep alive service of a JDBC lock.
+The default value is 2000 milliseconds (ie 2 seconds).

+-   `jdbc-lock-expiration`

+    The time in milliseconds a JDBC lock is considered valid without keeping it alive.
+The default value is 20000 milliseconds (ie 20 seconds).

 Note that some DBMS (e.g. Oracle, 30 chars) have restrictions on the size of table names, this should be taken into consideration when configuring table names for the Artemis database store, pay particular attention to the page store table name, which can be appended with a unique ID of up to 20 characters.  (for Oracle this would mean configuring a page-store-table-name of max size of 10 chars).